 Even though Uruguay is one of the smallest South American countries, it sure does offer a wealth of activities and experiences for travelers to enjoy during their visit!
 From long stretches of pristine beaches to a healthy diversity of marine life and relaxing hot springs – Uruguay is an excellent (and safe) place to visit for your next holiday!

 - Indulge in the relaxing hot springs in Salto and Paysandú.

 - Visit one of the local markets and try out the local cuisine.
-I would definitely recommend Mercardo del Puerto for their wide variety of options and their epic vibe.
+I would definitely recommend Mercardo del Puerto for its wide variety of options and its epic vibe.

 - Attend a traditional South American carnival with an Uruguayan twist in La Pedrera.

 It’s common for most group tours in South America to visit multiple countries, especially Uruguay (as most travelers come specifically for the waterfalls).
 Check out these two below for an idea of itineraries!
 They both look awesome!

 - Explore Bolivia to Brazil (31 Days | 5 Countries): “Travel to South America and explore the cultures of Bolivia, Argentina, Brazil and Uruguay.
 Take the road less travelled from sky-high La Paz to party-ready Rio de Janeiro, stopping in at vibrant cities, small towns, incredible natural wonders and tropical beaches along the way.
 Discover the modern and traditional cultures of five amazing countries, meet wonderfully friendly locals and see the best of South America on this huge Overland adventure.”